-You can quickly treat the discomfort with over-the-counter pain medication like Tylenol or Ibruprofen.
-However, if these drugs are not working, you need to call your dentist and ask for a prescription for something a little more substantial.
+You can quickly treat the discomfort with over-the-counter pain medication like Tylenol or Ibuprofen.
+However, if these drugs are not working, you must call your dentist and ask for a prescription for something more substantial.

 If this pain does not subside after seven days, something is wrong, and you should see your dentist as soon as possible.

-There is no recovery period so that you can get back to your day-to-day activities immediately after the procedure.
-The only thing you have to take into consideration is the food you eat.
-Stay away from challenging or chewy foods such as candy, bubblegum, popcorn, and hard fruits and vegetables.
+There is no recovery period so you can return to your day-to-day activities immediately after the procedure.
+The only thing you must consider is the food you eat.
+Avoid challenging or chewy foods such as candy, bubblegum, popcorn, and hard fruits and vegetables.